TeachBooks/server-logging/README.md

 # server-logging

-The server-logging setup uses the elk stack tool for ingesting logs and visualising the logs.
-The elk stack tool consists of the following components:
+The server-logging setup uses the ELK stack tool for ingesting logs and visualising the logs.
+The ELK stack tool consists of the following components:
 1. elasticsearch
 2. kibana
 3. logstash